nazimboudeffa/boilerplate-rapidosass-nextjs-mongo-shadcnui/README.md

 Available on https://nazimboudeffa.gumroad.com/l/nextjs-boilerplate

+Start from learning JavaScript to Next.js and launch your SaaS from zero

 ## Donations

 Please help me with a donation on PayPal by clicking on the logo or following https://paypal.me/nazimboudeffa